patrickritzke/AML-KYC-Moody-s-Playbook/playbook-claude.md

 | 🟠 Medium | 40 – 66 |
 | 🔘 Low | 1 – 39 |
 | None | 0 |

-`noWeight` event codes do not contribute to score.

 ---